A migraine is a severe headache usually felt as a throbbing pain at the front or on one side of the head.

 - Nausea – the patient may feel queasy and sick; this may be followed by vomiting

 - Increased sensitivity – the patient may have

 - osmophobia (sensitivity to smells)

-which is why many people with a migraine want to rest in a quiet, dark room .
+which is why many people with migraine want to rest in a quiet, dark room.

-These often begin at the same time as the migraine and usually disappear once the headache eases.
+These often begin at the same time as the headache and usually disappear once the headache eases.

 - Poor concentration